-You can close the window without changing any values by pressing the [CANCEL] key rather than the [ENTER] key.
+You can return to the Parameter Edit display without changing any values by pressing the [CANCEL] key rather than the [ENTER] key.

 List Parameters

 List parameters allow you to make one selection from a list of possibilities.

 Rotate the dial to scroll up or down the list.
 In some cases the centermost item on the display will be always highlighted as the list is scrolled, and in others the same item will remain highlight as the list is scrolled up or down.